mijdavis2/generator-weppy/README.md

 Build a full-stack python web application in minutes.

-This generator/cli is a tool for generating a new MVC style [weppy](https://github.com/gi0baro/weppy) application and add new models, views, and controllers to an existing MVC weppy application.
+This generator/cli is a tool for generating new [weppy](https://github.com/gi0baro/weppy) applications and add new models, views, and controllers to an existing weppy applications.

 Weppy is a full-stack python web framework designed with simplicity in mind.